-The gingival smile can be characterized by a gum exposure greater than 3 mm, and may be related to systemic changes, the lack of oral hygiene or medicines1 Correction surgery is traditionally performed from periodontal probing and manual demarcation of the tissue, followed by the primary incision for the removal of the gingival collar with scalpel cord and blade, increasing the risk of failures such as excessive removal of gum and bone tissue, resulting in gingival recession followed by tooth sensitivity due to root exposure.
-Therefore, with the help of technology, the surgical guide seeks to make the procedure safer for the dentist and for the patient2.
+The gingival smile can be characterized by a gum exposure greater than 3 mm, and may be related to systemic changes, the lack of oral hygiene or medicines Correction surgery is traditionally performed from periodontal probing and manual demarcation of the tissue, followed by the primary incision for the removal of the gingival collar with scalpel cord and blade, increasing the risk of failures such as excessive removal of gum and bone tissue, resulting in gingival recession followed by tooth sensitivity due to root exposure.
+Therefore, with the help of technology, the surgical guide seeks to make the procedure safer for the dentist and for the patient.

 Excessive gingival exposure has been a challenge in the periodontal surgical area.
-The diagnosis and planning of this condition should be established through a careful evaluation of facial and dental proportions and dynamics to establish facial and tooth harmony3.
-However, with the evolution of aesthetic dentistry, dentists now have the ability to alter not only teeth, but also the gingival arch and underlying bone structures to produce even more impressive aesthetic results4.
+The diagnosis and planning of this condition should be established through a careful evaluation facial and tooth harmony.
+However, with the evolution of aesthetic dentistry, dentists now have the ability to alter not only teeth, but also the gingival arch and underlying bone structures to produce even more impressive aesthetic results.
 The composition of a smile considered beautiful, attractive and healthy, involves the balance between the shape and symmetry of the teeth, lips and gums, as well as the way they relate to the face of patients.
-Using the surgical guide, an increasingly less invasive, less traumatic and more predictable treatment is possible5.
-Digital planning assists in diagnostic interpretation, and contributes to documentation, accuracy and interprofessional communication, facilitating the elaboration of an integral treatment plan respecting the functional, aesthetic and emotional needs of the patient6.
+Using the surgical guide, an increasingly less invasive, less traumatic and more predictable treatment is possible.
+Digital planning assists in diagnostic interpretation, and contributes to documentation, accuracy and interprofessional communication, facilitating the elaboration of an integral treatment plan respecting the functional, aesthetic and emotional needs of the patient.